iocomp-org/.github/README.md

+# iocomp
-# iocomp organisation is a collection of iocomp library and benchmarks currently integrated with iocomp.
+The iocomp organisation is a collection of iocomp library and benchmarks currently integrated with iocomp.